niles-c/portfolio-rock-paper-scissors/README.md

 - Creating buttons for each selection (rock, paper, or scissors)
 - Adding a div to display results and changing all console.logs into DOM methods
-- Displaying the running score, and announce a winner of the game once one player reaches 5 points.
+- Displaying the running score, and announcing a winner of the game once one player reaches 5 points.
 - Refactoring original code as necessary

-I had the change to practice using
+I had the chance to practice using

 - Query selectors
 - Event listeners
-- innerText
+- innerText method
-- classList
+- classList method

 ### My Process